giovanischiar/fridgnet/README.md

           {
             "type": "Polygon",
             "coordinates": [
-              [[0, 0], /*...*/, [0, 0]] // This first array it's the polygon that represent the outermost polygon.
-End and start coordinates must be the same
+              [[0, 0], /*...*/, [0, 0]] // This first array is the polygon that represents the outermost polygon.
+First and last coordinates must be the same
               [[0.1, 0.1], /*...*/, [0.1, 0.1]] // any subsequent arrays in this list are handled as holes inside the polygon
               /* ... */
             ]
           }
       ```

-      This type is one of the effective ones used in the application to draw the outline of cities, counties, states, and countries.
+      This type is one of the main ones used in the application to draw the outline of cities, counties, states, and countries.
 This type considers that the location is only one closed polygon with possible holes within, where the first list represents the coordinates of the polygon itself while the other ones represent the possible inside holes.
     - [`MultiPolygon`](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.7)

-      This second effective type is used to draw locations that contain more than one polygon, like the United States, which has Alaska and Hawaii as outlying states.
+      This other type is used to draw locations that contain more than one polygon, like the United States, which has Alaska and Hawaii as outlying states.
 It's an array of `Polygon`.

     Although only `Polygon` and `Multipolygon` are used to plot locations on the map, there were times when the API returned `Point` or `LineString`, making me have to handle those types as well.
 The issue was that the `coordinates` field had a variable type, so I had to learn how to create a custom JSON deserializer when converting the JSON into Kotlin objects.